 But where do we begin to achieve this?

 Often we are recommended to start with a beginning communication vocabulary, loaded with sentence starters and pre-programmed phrases and loads of choices.
 With one button press they can say: “I want…” or “I want to go…” or “I like…” etc. An AAC learner can get fast and instant results from this but unfortunately, they get stuck in a pattern of only being able to say what we have programmed in for them.
 What if they want to do more than make choices?
 What if what they really want to say is NOT there?
-What behaviours might result in this frustration?
+What behaviors might result in this frustration?
 What AAC learner would want to consistently go back to an AAC system where they cannot say what they want?
-We limit their opportunities at communication when we give them so few words and no power to combine these words independently.
+We limit their opportunities for communication when we give them so few words and no power to combine these words independently.

 Instead we should start with the end in mind

 If we want an AAC learner to become a successful and independent communicator, we need to give them an AAC system that allows for this.
-One that gives fast and easy access to powerful core words alongside personalised and fringe vocabulary, as well as a keyboard, is really the best way forward to grow powerful and independent communication for AAC learners.
+One that gives fast and easy access to powerful core words alongside personalized and fringe vocabulary, as well as a keyboard, is really the best way forward to grow powerful and independent communication for AAC learners.

 AAC learners can learn the power of words by watching how you use and combine them.
 This modeling is crucial in the learning process.
 Model on the AAC system as you talk to the AAC learner.
 Show them how they can combine words and build communication by interacting in everyday situations.
 Model a wide variety of communication functions so they can learn that words can be combined in different ways for different reasons.
 We also encourage teaching the words in natural contexts.
 Through repeated modeling of the words to communicate during real, motivating, everyday activities, AAC users learn the meaning of words and how to use them.